RoboTeamTwente/roboteam/docker/README.md

 ## Structure
 The description of the environment is located in the Dockerfile inside the `docker` folder.
 The file is divided in two targets: "development" and "release".

 Release target is only intended as a GitHub Action target, its purpose is to create the Docker image containing runnable binaries that can be pushed into a Registry.
 If you really want to build it locally you can do it by first building the development target, then compile sources with it and then build the release target.
+Note that release target contains only RoboTeamTwente binaries and not external ones like erforce simulator or erforce autoref.
-Development target is intended as a normal usage target.
+Development target is instead intended as a normal usage target.

 Inside `docker` folder there are three subdirectories: `builder` `game` and `simulator`.
 Every folder contains a convenient docker compose file: